-Good to Great said something important when they said great leaders first resolve who and then decide what.
+Jim Collins in Good to Great said something important when they said great leaders first resolve who and then decide what.
 Who means getting the right people on your team.
 It also means they are on the same sheet of paper with you in values and vision.
 “What” is the work they do.
 Who then what in China is critical.

-In China, I cannot imagine another way, yet find very few leaders who have understood and so muddle through and learn how to hoodwink overseas HQ to cover the gaps.
+In China, I cannot imagine another way, yet we find very few leaders who have understood and so muddle through.
+The China leader often then learn how to hoodwink overseas HQ to cover the gaps.
 It becomes a long sad tale.

 At China Law Blog, Dan said, “I have traveled all over Asia, North America, Europe and much of Latin America, and in no country of which I have been other than China do the people stand up on the airplane too early when landing and then try to push their way through.
 Am I making too much of this or should this be instructive on how business is done there?”